Gargibajpai/FundGuard-Project/README.md

 # FundGuard – Government Tender Risk Analyzer
+A data-driven platform that detects corruption patterns in government tender allocations using CSV data and visual analytics.

 # PROBLEM STATEMENT
 Government tenders often involve large sums of public money, and inefficiencies or fraudulent practices can go unnoticed.
 There’s a need for an accessible tool that flags suspicious tenders based on predefined criteria, helping authorities and watchdogs identify potential red flags in public procurement.